k88hudson/react-formation/README.md

-# Form
+# Guide

 Using this form library, you can

-1. Create forms with a schema, including validations
+* Create forms with a schema, including validations
-2. Link inputs in child components back to the form
+* Link inputs in child components back to the form
-3. Handle submitting and showing errors with helper components
+* Handle submitting and showing errors with helper components
-4. Get the "valid" or "submit attempt" state of the entire form at any time
+* Get the "valid" or "submit attempt" state of the entire form at any time

+## Creating a form

-To create a form, pass an object to `CreateForm` that includes a `schema` property and an `onSuccess` method:
+To create a form, pass an configuration object to `CreateForm` similar to what you would to `React.createClass`.
+You **must include**:

+1. a `schema` property that defines all the fields in the form that will be submitted
+2. an `onSuccess` method that gets called on a successful submit

 ```js
 var CreateForm = require('form.jsx').CreateForm;